coreinfrastructure/best-practices-badge/doc/INSTALL.md

 xdg-open http://localhost:3000
 ~~~~

-Within the web browser you can click on "sign in" to create a new acount,
+Within the web browser you can click on "sign in" to create a new account,
 and "log in" later after you've created an account.
 You can also create your own projects.